sustrik/libdill/tutorial-protocol.md

     if(rc < 0) {err = errno; goto error2;}
     if(remote_version != local_version) {err = EPROTO; goto error2;}
     ...
+error2:
+    free(self);
+error1:
+    hclose(u);
+    errno = err;
+    return -1;
 }
 ```

-Note that failure of initial handshake not only prevents initialization of quux socket, it also closes the underlying socket.
+Note how failure of initial handshake not only prevents initialization of quux socket, it also closes the underlying socket.
 This is necessary because otherwise the underlying sockets will be left in undefined state, with just half of quux handshake being done.

-Of course, we'll have to modify the test program to pass deadlines to `quux_attach()` function invocations.
+Modify the test program accordingly (add deadlines), compile and test.

 ## Step 9: Terminal handshake